Coadjoint-orbit bosonization of a Fermi surface in a weak magnetic field: Conclusion and outlook

-\item {\emph{Generalizing to Fermi surfaces with non-trivial Berry phases} --- In this work, we have focused a FS in a single band system, which does not have any nonzero Berry connection from the Bloch wave functions.
+\emph{Generalizing to Fermi surfaces with non-trivial Berry phases.}In this work, we have focused a FS in a single band system, which does not have any nonzero Berry connection from the Bloch wave functions.
 The bosonized action could also be extended to a FS realized in a multi-band system, where the geometric properties of the Bloch wave function, e.g.\ the Berry curvature, can lead to interesting consequences in the magnetic properties.
 While earlier studies constructed in phase space suggested that the Berry connection corresponds to momentum-space gauge fields in the semiclassical limit $\nabla_{\vx}\cdot\nabla_{\vp} \ll 1$~\cite{Chang_2008}, it would be beneficial to understand the effect of nontrivial Bloch wave functions systematically in Moyal algebra, and incorporate Berry phase effects to a FS with or without a magnetic field.
-Furthermore, previous studies~\cite{Mikitik1999,Alexandradinata2023ar} of Berry phases in dHvA effect largely relied on the semiclassical picture, and our results provide a framework to construct an effective field theory in which correlation effects can be naturally incorporated, which is an interesting future direction. } \end{itemize}
+Furthermore, previous studies~\cite{Mikitik1999,Alexandradinata2023ar} of Berry phases in dHvA effect largely relied on the semiclassical picture, and our results provide a framework to construct an effective field theory in which correlation effects can be naturally incorporated, which will be addressed in a subsequent work~\cite{ye_wang_second}.

-\acknowledgments We would like to thank Andrey Chubukov, Luca V.\ Delacr\'etaz, Yi-Hsien Du, Dominic Else, Eduardo Fradkin, Leonid Glazman, Xiaoyang Huang, Johannes Knolle, Umang Mehta, Srinivas Raghu, Inti Sodemann, Dam T.\ Son, and Xiao-Chuan Wu for useful discussions.
+\acknowledgments We would like to thank Leon Balents, Andrey Chubukov, Luca V.\ Delacr\'etaz, Yi-Hsien Du, Dominic Else, Eduardo Fradkin, Leonid Glazman, Xiaoyang Huang, Johannes Knolle, Umang Mehta, Srinivas Raghu, Inti Sodemann, Dam T.\ Son, and Xiao-Chuan Wu for useful discussions.
 YW is supported by NSF under award number DMR-2045781.
 MY is supported by a start-up grant from the University of Utah.
 We acknowledge support by grant NSF PHY-1748958 to the Kavli Institute for Theoretical Physics (YW), and by grant NSF PHY-2210452 to the Aspen Center for Physics (MY), where this work was partly performed.